 Mark Carney urged to drop US fighter jet contract despite Trump threats

+Mark Carney urged to drop Canada’s F-35 fighter jet contract with US despite Trump threats

 US president threatened a 50 per cent tariff on Canada if it did not certify a number of Gulfstream fighter jets